Hofer-Julian/slidev-presentations/2025-07-europython-rust-summit/slides.md

 - Question to the audience: Why do we like Python?
 - `pixi global install python`
 - Run Python interpreter
-- Move to File
+- Move to File (no manifest yet)
-- Want to add `cowpy`, so move to manifest & lockfile
+- Want to add `cowpy`, so move to manifest & lockfile.
+Also add task
 - Question to the audience: Why is manifest & lockfile a good thing?
-- Introduce task
 - Move to Pixi package
 - How to make it fast?
 Port `add` function to Rust!
 - Show that it rebuilds automatically when you modify Rust code